 Stanza Five, Six, and Seven

 The same phrase “O my people, what have I done unto thee” is repeated again.
-It comes from Micah 6:3 as God addresses those who have fallen from him.
+It comes from Micah 6:3.
+God addresses those who have fallen from him.
 The questions about the “veiled sister” are also repeated.
 There are many out there, those who are scared, unable to surrender to faith, and even those who have actively offended the sister.

 Stanzas One and Two

 The sixth section of ‘Ash Wednesday’ begins with another use of anaphora, relating back to the beginning of the poem when the speaker’s words were stunted.
-The word “because” has been replaced with the word “although” in this section though.
+The word “because” has been replaced with the word “although” in this section.
 This opens up the possibility that things are actually going to change for him.
 He does not “hope to turn” to the world he can enjoy the world as he used to.
 The hopelessness of the first stanza is gone.
 The image of the wings is also reintroduced.
 The wings are depicted as sails that fly seaward and they are no longer broken.

 Stanzas Three and Four

 The next two stanzas represent the major themes found in the rest of the poem.
 The speaker meditates on everything that has thus been spoken about, freedom, hope, faith, and the stalking nature of sin.
-He is changed, that is clear but still cautions the reader to remember the sin and keep from falling back into old patterns.
+He is changed, which is clear but still cautions the reader to remember the sin and keep from falling back into old patterns.
 It is a “time of tension” he states, between “dying and birth”.

 Stanzas Five and Six

-In the last two stanzas of ‘Ash Wednesday’ are prayer-like.
+The last two stanzas of ‘Ash Wednesday’ are prayer-like.
 He addresses the “Blessèd sister, holy mother” again.
 He refers to her as the “spirit / of the garden” and asks for help avoiding falsehoods of the past.
 The speaker also seeks out the ability to be at peace in “His will” among the rocks.

 In the final lines, he asks to never be parted from “Sister, mother / And spirit of the river”.
 His cry, he hopes, will “come unto Thee” and allow his soul to be revived.
 He is coming reconciled to his humanity and the strife it caused him at the beginning of the poem is no longer present.